itsmunim/simple-nodejs-scaffold/ReadMe.md

 <div align="center">
   <h1>
-    🦥Simple Node Server 🦥
+    🦥 Simple NodeJS Scaffold 🦥
   </h1>
 </div>

 <p align="center">
-  Simple enough service scaffolding in node and express; to get you started on your project immediately- with right folder structure and architecture practices in place 🦦
+  Simple enough service scaffolding in node and express; to get you started on your project immediately- with right folder structure and architecture practices in place 🤟🏼
 </p>

 ## Table of Contents